lazizbekravshanov/lazizbekravshanov/README.md

  - Attended 5+ hackathons, contributing to projects related to network security, cloud-based solutions, and network automation.
 Gained practical experience in using Python and PowerShell for network scripting.
  - Completed CompTIA Network+ and Microsoft Azure Fundamentals, demonstrating proficiency in network design, implementation, and cloud computing.

-**University of Toledo, 2021 - 2022 <br>
-Bachelor's in Computer Science**

- - GPA 3.0 / 4.0
- - Organized Google Students Club on campus
- - Assisted in teaching Machine Learning and Data Structures, mentoring undergraduate students and grading projects related to ML models and algorithms.
- - Participated in university-led AI/ML hackathons, achieving top-3 placement for creating an AI-driven healthcare prediction model for early disease detection.

 VOLUNTARY ACTIVITIES
 - Facilitated and coordinated 3+ workshops focused on AI/ML fundamentals, hands-on coding sessions in Python, and tutorials on data preprocessing and model evaluation, with participants ranging from 50 to 200+.